armrushworth/Mastermind/README.md

 5. Use a persistent storage mechanism to save the number of games won by the code-maker and by the player, so that on starting the app, a count of the games won and lost can be viewed. **(worth 10%)**
 6. The app must work in portrait orientation, on both an iPhone 8, and an iPad (e.g. iPad Pro 9.7”), maintaining a sensible UI in both **(worth 10%)**
 7. Please ensure that your code is appropriately commented and meaningful variable and constant names are used. **(worth 5%)**

-### Important - Please note:

-Do not use any third-party frameworks in your App (e.g. Alamofire).
-Use Apple standard frameworks ONLY (i.e. only frameworks provided with Xcode 11).
-Use of third-party frameworks will involve a **penalty of 10%**.

-### What to Submit

-Your completed project should be zipped up and submitted via the online submission system.
-(Right click the icon for the folder containing the project file and folder and choose “Compress”) Also submit a short informal document (1-2 sides of A4 at most) documenting how to use your app, and indicating any notable features.

-### Deadline for submission: Monday November 11th 2019 at 13:00

-Reminder: This is the first of two assignments, each of which is worth 15% of the total mark for COMP228 / COMP327.
-Your portfolio of lab work will be worth another 10%.